RemixFusion/MegaCraft-UFW-Text/README.md

 This will allow you to see the rules in UFW, rather than having to check IPSet or IPTables for the rules.
 For those utilizing UFW, this will make management easier.

 ## Configuration
+Add a new UFW application called Minecraft and specify the ports to your server.

 Download the tcpshield.sh file and place it in a directory on your server.

 Run the following command to make the file executable: